A successful data management and BI strategy must answer some key questions, such as:

 ETL and Data Migration

-Regardless of the underlying reason, ETL remains a proven method that many organizations rely on to respond to data migration needs.
-Using ETL tools, businesses can surface data from different data repositories as well as consolidate data from external and internal sources to offer business users a unified, well-rounded view of all business operations.
+Regardless of the underlying reason, ETL products remain a proven method that many organizations rely on to respond to data migration needs.
+Using code-free ETL software tools, businesses can surface data from different data repositories as well as consolidate data from external and internal sources to offer business users a unified, well-rounded view of all business operations.

 ETL and Data Warehousing

 Data warehousing is a complex process as it involves integrating, rearranging, and consolidating massive volumes of data captured within disparate systems to provide a unified source of BI and insights.
 In addition, data warehouses must be updated regularly to fuel BI processes with fresh data and insights.
-ETL is a key process used to load disparate enterprise data together in a homogenized format to a data repository.
-Besides, with incremental loads, ETL also enables near real-time data warehousing, thereby providing business users and decision makers fresh data for reporting and analysis.
+Performing ETL is a key process used to load disparate enterprise data together in a homogenized format to a data repository.
+Besides, with incremental loads, real-time ETL tools also enable almost immediate data warehousing, thereby providing business users and decision-makers fresh data for reporting and analysis.

 ETL and Data Quality